tudurom/bsc-thesis/doc/main.typ

 is written mostly in the same programming language as the one the compiler is designed to process—e.g. a C compiler running on an operating system written in C.
-// the target programming language is the
-// main language used in the development of the platform on which it runs.
 Such
 platforms, or operating systems, include FreeBSD @freebsd, OpenBSD @openbsd, and Illumos,